SahilJ97/Automatic-Collateral/README.md

 # Automatic-Collateral
-Automatic Collateral Score from CTA in Acute Ischemic Stroke using InceptionV3-based LSTM architecture.
+Automatic Collateral Score for Acute Ischemic Stroke from CTA images
-Topic 25 for CS M168 at UCLA (Computational Methods for Medical Imaging)
+Contributors: Sahil Jayaram, Manas Kumar, Benjamin Dang To be submitted as a final project for CS M168 at UCLA (Computational Methods for Medical Imaging)